UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 <br>

 # PHILOSOPHY
-**Philosophy flows through the entire UNIVERSE — this page is just one lens.**
+**it flows through the entire UNIVERSE — this page is just one lens.**
 *What we build, how we signal, and why we choose... is how we protect and master the Infinite Game.*

 <br>